cloudmesh/cloudmesh-nlp/documentation/README-google.md

 pip install -r requirments.txt
 ```
-pip install -r is a more comprehensive site-package
+pip install -r is a more comprehensive site-package installation that includes site-packages that are needed for the demonstration of this project.

 From here you should have a linked api-key with a service account, and will be ready to use some examples of natural language programming.

-An example for a small natural language program is showcased in snippets.py
+An example for a small natural language program is showcased in [snippets.py](/Users/mysol/cm/cloudmesh-nlp/snippets.py)